 Background: The associations between changes in fatty acid intake over time and subsequent mortality are unclear.

-Objective: To prospectively examine associations between changes in fatty acid intake (as percentage of total energy) and mortality.
+Objectives: The objective of this study was to prospectively examine associations between changes in fatty acid intake (as percentage of total energy) and mortality.

 Methods: Among 65,179 adults from the Nurses' Health Study and Health Professionals Follow-up Study, free from cardiovascular disease, cancer, and diabetes at baseline in 1994, we documented 20,571 deaths through 2020 (1,334,603 person-years).
-Diets were assessed every four years using validated questionnaires.
+Diets were assessed every 4 years using validated questionnaires.
 Hazard ratios (HRs) and 95% confidence intervals (CIs) for mortality risk were estimated from Cox proportional hazards models.

 Conclusions: These findings support replacing SFA with unsaturated fatty acids (especially from plant sources) and eliminating dietary TFA to reduce premature death.